genesiscommunitysuccess/docs/README.md

 ### Regenerating `bundle`

-To generate a new bundled file simply run the following command from the package you wish to access.
+To generate a new bundled file, simply run the following command from the package you wish to access.

 ```
 npm run build
 ```

-For example in the foundation-ui repo we run the command above on the `documentation-components` under the `showcase` folder.
+For example, in the `foundation-ui` repo we run the command above on the `documentation-components` under the `showcase` folder.

 ***
 Ensure the package you intend to regenerate the file from, has all the necessary dependencies.
 ***
-One you have the new regenerated file paste the contents to [docs.iife.min.js]( static/js/docs.iife.min.js)
+Once you have the new regenerated file paste the contents to [docs.iife.min.js]( static/js/docs.iife.min.js)